NVIDIA/deepops/docs/roce-perf-k8s.md

    Use DeepOps RoCE_backend deployment scripts to deploy following components to the Kubernetes cluster, those steps are also described in detail in this [doc](https://github.com/NVIDIA/deepops/tree/master/roles/roce_backend):

-   * Upgrade Mellanox OFED driver package to the appropriate veersion to active SRIOV VFs
+   * Upgrade Mellanox OFED driver package to the appropriate version to active SRIOV VFs
    * Multus CNI to support multiple NICs in Kubernetes pod
    * SR-IOV CNI and SRIOV device plugin
    * DHCP CNI for pod IP addresses management for SR-IOV RoCE interfaces